Stefano Coletti

-Stefano Coletti (born 6 April 1989) is a Monégasque professional racing driver who races for SMP Racing in the European Le Mans Series.
+Stefano Coletti (born 6 April 1989) is a Monégasque former professional racing driver who notably raced in the IndyCar Series, European Le Mans Series and GP2 Series, winning seven races in the latter.
 His sister Alexandra Coletti is an alpine skier.
 He is the first Monégasque driver since Louis Chiron (1931) to have won a race in Monaco.

 Career

 Karting

 Born in La Colle, Monaco, Coletti enjoyed a successful karting career prior to moving into single-seater racing.
 In 2003, he finished as runner-up in the Italian Open Masters ICA–Junior category before winning the Andrea Margutti Trophy and European Championship ICA–Junior titles in 2004.

 Formula BMW

 In 2005, Coletti moved up to Formula racing, joining Eifelland Racing to contest the Formula BMW ADAC championship, where he finished eighteenth in the standings.
 He also took part in the Formula BMW World Final in Bahrain for ASL Team Mücke Motorsport, finishing in twenty-fifth place.

-He continued in the championship in 2006, taking four podium places, including a single victory, to finish seventh in the standings.
+Coletti continued in the championship in 2006, taking four podium places, including a single victory, to finish seventh in the standings.
 He also took part in four Formula BMW USA races, winning three of them to finish the season in fifth place, despite missing a large proportion of the championship.
 Coletti once again competed in the Formula BMW World Final, held at the Circuit Ricardo Tormo, where he finished in third place, behind Mika Mäki and race winner Christian Vietoris.